Skip to main content

 Do not collapse compliance into a generic "passed compliance" badge.
 These states can gate onboarding and payouts, so they need to stay separate and evidence-backed.

 Know Your Customer (KYC), Know Your Business (KYB), and Anti-Money Laundering (AML) are often bundled in tooling, but your operating model should still track them separately.
-In this grounding pack, only AML is defined directly: controls intended to reduce money-laundering and related financial-crime risk in new payment systems.
+AML refers to controls intended to reduce money-laundering and related financial-crime risk in new payment systems.
 FinCEN also frames the tradeoff clearly: reduce financial-crime risk without inhibiting the growth of new payment systems.

 Keep separate machine-readable states for KYC, KYB, and AML so a hold can be explained and resolved quickly.
 If your admin only shows "compliance pending," teams cannot tell what changed, who owns the next action, or what evidence is missing.